Importing a motorcycle: what to look out for and when to insure it?

 What about imports from a country outside the EU?

-Choose motorbike insurance wisely
+Choose motorcycle insurance wisely

 Never underinsured